Unstructured-IO/unstructured-python-client/README.md

 ```
 <!-- End SDK Installation [installation] -->

-/docs/models/shared/partitionparameters.md

 ## Usage
 Only the `files` parameter is required.
-See the [general partition](/docs/models/shared/partitionparameters.md) page for all available parameters.

 ```python
 from unstructured_client import UnstructuredClient